 The Centre for Exoplanets and Habitability convenes a Postgraduate module, "Habitability in the Universe", which is run by the Institute for Advance Teaching and Learning.
 This module is open to all postgraduates, from all disciplines, and covers the subject of habitability from myriad perspectives.
-More details can be found on the module's home page.
+More details can be found on the module's home pageLink opens in a new window.

 Seminar title: Inhabiting the universe: what are the limits for habitats across the future of the universe?